BioWare devs took the stage at EA’s E3 event to reveal plenty of new details on the upcoming Anthem.

 The phrase “Our world, my story” was used repeatedly to reaffirm that though the game is a shared-world experience, it will still have a player-centric narrative style like BioWare games usually do.
 Hub areas in the game, which BioWare referred to as “forts” during EA’s conference, will be single player areas, where players’ actions will impact the narrative- though how that will happen and to what extent is something that the BioWare trio didn’t delve into.

 BioWare also spoke a bit about the game’s setting.
-Anthem will be set in a broken world that has plunged into chaos after the disappearance of its gods, where people struggle to survive in its untamed and lush wilds.
+Anthem will be set in a broken world that has plunged into chaos, where people struggle to survive in its untamed and lush wilds.
 The game derives its name from the Anthem of Creation, which is a tool of creation of sorts, but can also be used for the opposite purposes.
 The Anthem is drumming up a deadly storm that is threatening to destroy the inhabitants of the world, while a group known as the “Dominion” – which is trying to harness the Anthem as a weapon – will serve as the game’s primary antagonists.

 Anthem has been confirmed for a release on February 22nd of next year for the Xbox One, PS4, and PC.
 Stay tuned to GamingBolt for more coverage on the game.